kimchitsigai/Articles-and-Tutorials/pbx_install.md

 >#### SSH Keys
 >
-For increased security, it's advisable that you create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) or &ndash; for Windows users &ndash; [How To Create SSH Keys with PuTTY to Connect to a VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).
+For increased security, it's advisable that you create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to [How To Create SSH Keys with PuTTY to Connect to a VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps), instead).

 Generally speaking, a: